ChangfuXu/DEdgeAI/README.md

 </div>

 ### Code Implementation
-The implemented code is stored in the reSD3-medium directory that mainly includes four files:
+This code implementation is based on the original SD3 medium mode at the [repo](https://github.com/Stability-AI/sd3-ref).
+Our refined SD3-medium code is stored in the reSD3-medium directory that mainly includes four files:
 - `refine_sd3_infer.py` - entry point, review this for basic usage of diffusion model and the triple-tenc cat
 - `sd3_impls.py` - contains the wrapper around the MMDiT and the VAE
 - `refine_other_impls.py` - contains the CLIP model, the T5 model, and some utilities